Featured Items

 Welcome to the Featured Items

-page, where unique and exotic items that are available for sale (some of
+page, where unique and exotic items that are available for sale (some of which

-their historical significance.
-Most
+historical significance.
+Most items

-items exhibited here either have some type of provenance or history of acquisition,
+exhibited here either have some type of provenance or history of acquisition,

 or are of a significance that merit being featured. |